observablehq/framework/examples/data-loaders/docs/python.md

 The data loader below (`birth-statistics.png.py`) accesses [birth data for Lake County, Illinois](https://data-lakecountyil.opendata.arcgis.com/datasets/lakecountyil::birth-statistics/explore) from a local geoJSON file.
 A simple choropleth of birth rates is created using `matplotlib`, then output as a PNG file.

-Create a file in your project source root, with the .png.py double extension (for example, `docs/my-png.png.py`), then paste the Python code below to get started.
+Create a file in your project source root with the .png.py double extension (for example, `docs/data/my-png.png.py`), then paste the Python code below to get started.

 ```python
 # Import libraries (must be installed)